bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express routers and middleware functions.

 - [ ] Describe Middleware?

+Middleware is software that can be attached to the application's execution pipeline ad infinitum.
+Like other software, it takes a state, does its thing, may perform side effects, and then may return a state or may break execution.

 - [ ] Describe a Resource?

+A resource is a piece of data, stored as file on a server or as record in a database.

 - [ ] What can the API return to help clients know if a request was successful?

+In the context of Web APIs and Web requests, the API can return a result with HTTP status code 200

 - [ ] How can we partition our application into sub-applications?

+In the context of Web APIs using Express as the web server, we can do this using the Express Router objects

 ## Minimum Viable Product